Pheromosa Raid Guide – Best Counters, Weakness, CP & Strategy

 Common Mistakes

-• Using straight throws instead of curveballs
+• Rushing throws instead of waiting for timing windows

 Pheromosa Raid Mistakes (and Fixes)